 Following termination of pregnancy, the student may not return to the program without written physician consent and approval from the Employee Health Service at Sanford Medical Center.
-If a student is absent more than three consecutive months due to her pregnancy, the student will have the option to withdraw from the radiography program or be enrolled in the next year's class, providing a position is available.
+If a student is absent more than three consecutive months due to her pregnancy, the student will have the option to withdraw from the radiography program and reapply for the next year's class.